kylpo/react-playbook/component-architecture/2_A-Component.md

                       |_|
 ```
 # Part 2: A Single Component
+First, let's identify the primary types of any single component.

 ## Types
+(aka separating concerns)

 ### Presentational
 Presentational components are your __ui__ components.
 They should only react to `props` passed down (and __local__ `state` if absolutely necessary).
 They’re concerned about the render, and should hold little to no logic.